From: Thursday, July 25, 2024

-- Traditionally, Pride month in Berlin is also celebrated on the water.
-This year’s boat parade of the “CSD on the Spree” was due to take place in July, but has been postponed to September 23rd.
+- Thursday 25th July, 2024 – Traditionally, Pride month in Berlin is also celebrated on the water.
+This year’s boat parade of the “CSD on the Spree” takes place in the week leading up to the main parade.

 Being such a large city, gay neighbourhoods are scattered around Berlin, in the districts of Schöneberg and Kreuzberg (the western part of Berlin) as well as in Prenzlauer Berg (eastern part).
 Recently, the district of Friedrichshain developed a trendy area for upmarket coffee shops and cocktail bars.
 The majority of the gay hotels, bars, cafes and shops in Berlin are located in the Schöneberg district.

 Book with confidence.
 Get the best Prices from our partner Booking.com

 We have chosen hotels in Berlin that keep you close to all the shops,restaurants & bars